You are here

 Release of ESSER Fund Certifications and Agreements

 On April 23, 2020, CDE received the ESSER Fund State Allocations table, certification and agreement (the State’s application for ESSER funds).
-CDE will submit the application to the U.S. Department of Education as soon as possible and will begin working on the LEA application for funds.
-CDE is striving to create a streamlined and efficient process for developing an LEA application that meets the assurances and requirements delineated in the USDE’s certification and agreement document (below).
+CDE submitted the application on May 5, 2020 to the U.S. Department of Education and released the ESSER application for funds on May 31, 2020.
+CDE created a streamlined application that meets the assurances and requirements delineated in the signed USDE Certification and Agreement document provided below.

 Period of Grant Funding